digiltd/oh-rtd-test/Example-to-use-B-Control-Energy-Manager-with-openHAB.md

+Example to read the wattage and electric energy from a B control Energy Manager EM100, EM210, EM300

 ## Introduction
 The B-Control Energy Manager is mostly used in combination with an solar power system to measure the energy and wattage.
 B-Control released the specification of the